Designing a term insurance policy to match your needs

 You can choose from among the following payout options and configure how your nominee receives the claim payout:

 - Lump-sum: It is the option where the entire claim amount is credited to the nominee’s bank account.
-Lump-sum is a suitable payout option when you have major loans and liabilities to be paid off.
+It is an effective choice if you have any loans/debts that need to be paid.

-- Monthly income: If you choose this option, the claim amount is paid to your family in fixed monthly installments for a certain period of time.
+- Monthly income: If you choose the monthly income payout option, the claim amount is paid to your family in fixed monthly installments for a certain period of time.
 If you don’t have any loans or liabilities - but are buying the term insurance to provide for the everyday needs of your family - this option could be beneficial.

-- Lump-sum with monthly income: This is a combination of the above two options, and extremely useful if you want a part of your claim to go towards paying off loans, and the rest be given as a monthly income for your family’s day-to-day expenses for a fixed amount of time.
+- Lump-sum with monthly income: This is a combination of the above two options, and extremely useful if you want a part of your claim to go towards paying off loans.
+The remaining amount will be paid out to your loved ones as a monthly income to meet their daily expenses - for a set time span.

 3. Paying off premiums faster than the duration of the policy.